414owen/Nutmeg-Core/README.md

 # Nutmeg

-A tiny website generator.
+A 1:1 mapping of HTML code to JavaScript functions.
-All Nutmeg code is client-side javascript.
+All Nutmeg code is client-side JavaScript.
 For an example of Nutmeg in action, see my personal site:
 [owen.cafe](https://owen.cafe)

 It is now recommended to use [Nutmeg-Router](https://github.com/414owen/Nutmeg-Router) for building your Nutmeg projects.

 ## Table of Contents